Ngopimas/profile-minimal/src/content/blog/250301-dsl-for-search-functionality.md

 The most successful search DSLs grow with users, meeting them where they are with simple queries while enabling increasingly sophisticated filtering as their needs evolve.
 When done right, a search DSL becomes not just a feature but a compelling reason for users to choose and stick with a product.

-Remember that the best DSLs feel invisible—they're so natural that users don't even realize they're using a specialized language.
+Remember that the best DSLs feel invisible-they're so natural that users don't even realize they're using a specialized language.
 That invisibility is the mark of excellent design, making complex data manipulation accessible to everyone.

 ## Further Reading